AutoProving/GridCSPs/README.md

 $ make
 ```

+The solver will be available as `./Solver`.

 You can also run tests with the following command.

 ```
 $ make test
 ```

+## Usage

+The solver takes an instance from stdin.
+You can find the format example in [this file](listColoringExample.tex).

+If there's no solution, it prints "No solution".

+Otherwise, it prints rows of space-separated final color names — the solution.

 ## Building documentation